 Monchique - Algarve - Portugal

 Welcome to Monchique Uncovered!
-Your 2017 Monchique holiday guide!
+Your guide to Monchique holidays!

 Monchique is a market town up in the Serra de Monchique, which is a thickly wooded mountain range separating the Algarve from Alentejo.
 The jouney up (and down) to Monchique offers spectacular views and is totally different from coastal Algarve.
 The houses in Monchique are typically Algarvean with their white walls and bands of colour around the windows and doors, but their 'saia' (skirt) chimneys are quite unique and different from coastal homes.